 In a nutshell, Bavarian food at its most basic includes breaded or plain meat, with gravy and potatoes, spun in any of a multitude of ways, and packed with enough carbs to burst the buttons on your Lederhosen.
 Premeditated carbocide, that’s what it is.
 Beer, potatoes, breaded meat and gravy—you do the caloric math.
 Boom!

 After a plate of Schnitzel and a few more beers, I look over and, yes!
-My date has reached Nirvana—complete wine blackout.
+Lauren has reached Nirvana—complete wine blackout.
 She won’t remember a thing, perfect!
-I look into my phone and order up an Uber, pay our bill, and scoop up my date.
-On the way out, I wave to the staff, “Gute Nacht, Danke.”
-They all smile, and I know I’ve won.
+I look into my phone and order up an Uber, pay our bill, and scoop up Lauren.
+On the way out, I wave to the staff, “Gute Nacht, Danke”, then look at Lauren and scream, “Lets get to zee Choppa”.
+As I look over the entire staff is smiling and I know I’ve won.
 I’ve found a great restaurant, gotten conservative Austrians to smile and let my inner Bavarian out of its cage for a night.
-Can life get any better?

 If you struggle like I do to find good food in the desert read about another place I love, Cactus Jacks.